November 29, 2022

 In this post, we’re going to look at the biggest fashion eCommerce marketplace challenges, and offer tips on how you can solve them.

-According to the US eCommerce by Category 2022 report by eMarketer, retail eCommerce sales will go over $1 trillion in 2022.
+According to the Global Ecommerce Sales Growth by Oberlo, retail eCommerce sales will go over $6.3 trillion in 2023.

 Despite supply chain issues and staffing shortages, as well as inflammation concerns, there are expectations that the eCommerce growth will return to the same levels as it was in the pre-pandemic period.